ThomasHEaton/UIEX/README.md

 # Introduction

-If you want to learn more go check it out [here](https://redowlgames.com/UIEX/introduction)
+If you want to learn more go check out our documentation [here](https://redowlgames.com/UIEX/introduction.html)

 # Installation

-If you are unsure how to use the new unity package manager with git check it out [here](https://redowlgames.com/UIEX/installation)
+If you are unsure how to use the new unity package manager with git check it out on our documentation [here](https://redowlgames.com/UIEX/installation.html)